tommililja/Farse/README.md

 ]
 ```

-> Note: Farse does not throw any exceptions unless something unexpected occurs.
+> Note: Farse does not throw exceptions unless something unexpected occurs.